userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/README.md

 import cv2
 cv2.__version__
 ```
-The first line is to include the OpenCV library to our project.
-The second line will prints out the OpenCV library version.
+The first line is to include the OpenCV package to our project.
+The second line will prints out the OpenCV package version.
 If there are no errors, then we are ready.

 Note: Since Intel® Aero Platform for UAVs doesn't include any friendly text editor, it will be easier for us to type on desktop/laptop.
 We can make use of [WinSCP](https://winscp.net/eng/index.php).